Baichenjia/Tensorflow-TCN/README.md

 ## Run

 Each task has a separate folder.
-Enter each folder you can usually find `utils.py`, `model.py` and `train.py`.
-The `utils.py` file generate data, and `model.py` build the model.
-You should run `train.py` to train.
-The parameters in `train.py` are set by `argparse`.
-The pre trained models are saved in `weights/`.
+Enter each folder one can usually find `utils.py`, `model.py` and `train.py`.
+The `utils.py` generates data, and `model.py` builds the TCN model.
+You should run `train.py` to train the model.
+The hyper-parameters in `train.py` are set by `argparse`.
+The pre-trained models are saved in `weights/`.

 ```bash
 cd adding_problem/